 Climb the Eiffel Tower

 Every list of things to do in Paris will include the Eiffel Tower (or Tour Eiffel) and for good reason.
-It’s worth two visits really, once in the daytime and once at night so you can see it lit up in the sky.
+It’s worth two visits really, once during daytime and once at night so you can see it lit up in the sky.

 My Eiffel Tower travel tip is to take the stairs!
 Get in the security line on Avenue Gustave Eiffel.
 This is the side opposite from the carousel.
 Technically you can't skip the line, however, by opting to take the stairs the line will be MUCH shorter.
 It was barely a few minutes wait for us in the security line.
 And after security we were able to grab our tickets and immediately take the stairs.

 There are a total of 3 floors on the tower.
 You are only able to take the stairs to the first two, however, the views on the first and second floor are amazing and I don’t think you miss out by skipping the top, top floor.
 Plus, the lines for taking the elevator up are crazy long.
 You’ll save loads of time taking the stairs even if you go slowly.
-And the ticket for the stairs is just a few euros.
 You are also able to take the elevator down so you don’t have to kill your knees walking down that many flights of stairs.

 Explore the Paris Catacombs

-Read my Full Guide to Exploring the Paris Catacombs for more details.
+Read Next: Guide to Exploring the Paris Catacombs

 Paris Travel Guide: Tour the Louvre